Three at-risk adults had inexperienced financial managers.

 In 2006, social workers in Aitkin County accused the Petersons of missing meetings, failing to file reports on time and taking other questionable actions.
 "Our agency feels that these vulnerable individuals are at risk based on the decisions you have made," Cebelinski said in a letter to the Petersons.

 By 2004, Harold Doyle was worth more than $500,000.
 But the eccentric old man, who lived in a cabin on the shore of Lake Mille Lacs, was struggling to live on his own.
 When he came to the attention of social services, Doyle was eating out of soup cans, said his niece, Denise Fischer.

 Fischer said that the family had trouble keeping track of Doyle because the Petersons kept moving him around.
 In 2008, her family learned about the problems with the other Peterson guardianships.
-Like the other cases, the Petersons' accounting was characterized by missing records and questionable expenses, such as billing 21 hours for "personal care" without providing any details, a judge found.
+Like the other cases, the Petersons' accounting was characterized by missing records and questionable expenses, such as billing 21 hours for "personal care" without providing any details, a juge found.